LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

      git checkout -b fix-change-password-bug

-   4. Check your git status to make sure you are on the right branch
+   4. Check your status to make sure you are on the right branch.

    ::